 Smoking cigarettes can have many adverse effects on the body.
 Some of these can lead to life threatening complications.
 Smoking increases a person’s risk of cancer, heart disease, stroke, and more.

 According to the

-Smoking cigarettes affects the respiratory system, the circulatory system, the reproductive system, the skin, and the eyes, and it increases the risk of many different cancers.
+Smoking cigarettes affects the respiratory system, the circulatory system, the reproductive system, the skin, and the eyes, and it increases the risk of many cancers.

-In this article, we look at 10 possible effects of smoking cigarettes.
+This article looks at 13 possible effects of smoking cigarettes.

 The CDC reports that roughly

 Smoking cigarettes also presents a greater risk of developing and dying from chronic obstructive pulmonary disorder (COPD).
-In fact, the American Lung Association report that smoking causes 80 percent of COPD deaths.
+The American Lung Association report that smoking causes 80% of COPD deaths.